Skip to Content

 Example in Python

-This example function verifyWebhook() performs the following tasks:
+These example functions computeHash() performs the following tasks:

 • Generating an HMAC-SHA256 hash of the received payload using your webhook_secret.